snuspl/fluffy/README.md

 Create an issue for questions and bug reports.

 # Contribution
-We welcome your contributions to Nimble!
+We welcome your contributions to Fluffy!
 We aim to create an open-source project that is contributed by the open-source community.
 For general discussions about development, please refer to the issues.

 # License
 Apache license